Jordi-Allepuz/Jordi-Allepuz/README.md

     <h1 align="center">Hello &#128075 I am Jordi Allepuz</h1>
     <h2 align="center">Wellcome to my GitHub Profile</h2>
     <p align="center" >
-        I am a multiplatform application development student who is passionate about computers and computing.
+        I am a multiplatform application developer who is passionate about computers and computing.
 I am learning about diferent fields of computer         science such as databases, markup languages and programming.
 Focused on "back-end" languages, although I have always thought that having mixed "back-         end/front-end" knowledge is the most versatile.
     </p>
 </div>

 ---
 ### About me:
-- 🥇 Studying Multiplatform Application Development at "El Caminas" high school
+- 🥇 Multiplatform Application Developer at "El Caminas" high school

-- 🌱 Learning about Kotlin, Jetpack Compose, JAVA, HTML, CSS, SQL
+- 🌱 Learning about JAVA, Kotlin, Jetpack Compose, HTML, CSS, SQL

-- 💪 Taking external courses about KOTLIN, JetPack Compose
+- 💪 Taking external courses about Spring Boot, Angular, React, Kotlin, JetPack Compose

-- 😄 Interested in work like Mobile App Developer
+- 😄 Interested in work like Mobile App Developer and Web Developer

 - 📫 You can contact me **valencianu@gmail.com**